AndrewGraber/Personal-Assistant/README.md

 4) Do whatever you want to it using your favorite editor (IDLE, PyCharm, Vim, whatever)

 I've been having fun making this so far, and I hope you guys like messing around with it too.
 If you have any suggestions or find any bugs, feel free to post them in the issues.

+Also, I don't remember where I got those sounds, or if they're copyrighted.
+If they belong to you and you don't want me to use them, please don't sue me.
+I'll happily remove them.